Celebrating ELPC 30 Years - 2023 Gala

 Monitoring Air Quality

-ELPC uses innovative monitoring technology to systematically collect air data in Chicago.
+ELPC collects air data in Chicago and Indiana.
 We work alongside community members to understand local air challenges and advocate for solutions.

 Air pollution comes in many forms, from visible smog to invisible microparticles.
 Some of the tiniest toxins floating in our air can have the most dangerous impacts on public health.
 The Midwest is full of many sources of air contamination, including power plants, idling motor vehicles, construction sites, airplanes, wood-burning fires, and more.
-According to the American Lung Association, Chicago has the 16th worst air pollution among American cities due to ozone and particulate matter.
+According to the American Lung Association, Chicago has the 17th & 22nd worst air pollution among American cities for ozone and particulate matter.

 Our team is focused on Particulate Matter 2.5 (PM2.5) a category of tiny air pollutants that are small enough to bypass the body’s natural defenses, enter the blood stream and become lodged in the throat and lungs.
 They are about 30 times smaller than the width of a human hair.
 Exposure to PM2.5 can affect everyone, over both short and long periods of time.
 Children and the elderly, especially those with asthma and other chronic respiratory illnesses, are particularly vulnerable to the negative health effects caused by air pollution.